Revisiting my visit to St. John the Wonderworker

 We can also see that Marx saw religion as symptomatic, that is, arising out of suffering.
 The implication is that if suffering were totally eliminated then religion would be no longer needed.

-The more I ponder these words the more I think Marx was correct.
+The more I ponder these words the more I think Marx was on to something.
 First, religion is an opiate much of the time for many people, and I’m sure it made sense to Marx from the evidence around him.
 This seems undeniable.
 And the opiate nature of religion has been used by both oppressors and oppressed to manage, justify, excuse, and accept the structures of power.
 Many Christians push back because they don’t want to see this is true of themselves, but many more find a kind of escapist solace in forms of Christian worship that divert their eyes and minds from suffering and the material causes of suffering.

 Second, it’s true that religion is a kind of sigh of the oppressed.
 “By the waters of Babylon, there we sat down and wept, when we remembered Zion.”
 We look to God for salvation; we seek healing and liberation.
 Christians are told God hears our cries.
 Many of our prayers are pleas to God for help.
 This sigh is built into our liturgies.

 Third, when suffering is no more so also religion will no longer be needed.
 Christians believe that when Christ returns and there is a new Heaven and a new Earth and sin and all its effects will be vanquished.
-We will be in full communion with God, fully divinized, and thus will no longer need religion as a mean of perfection.
+We will be in full communion with God, fully divinized, and thus will no longer need religion as a means of perfection.

 On the surface, Segundos’s assessment of Marx appears to make sense.
 Calling religion the opium of the people has the hallmarks of a quick dismissal, a rhetorical flourish and a wave of the hand at the local pub.
 However, given Marx’s theories of alienation and fetish, and given his formation under the philosophical force of Hegel and the Young Hegelians, it makes sense to consider his idea of religion being an opiate (he wasn’t the first to say this either) as a deep and rather insightful, though perhaps overly terse, critique of the society in which he lived.